Gorteria: Phylogeny

 The tribe Arctotideae consists of the subtribes Arctotidinae and Gorteriinae.
-The Gorteriinae contain two groups, one comprising Berkheya, Cullumia, Cuspidia, Didelta and Heterorhachis, the other one Gorteria and its close relatives of the genera Gazania and Hirpicium.
+The Gorteriinae contain two groups, one comprising Berkheya, Cullumia, Cuspidia, Didelta and Heterorhachis, the other one Gorteria and its close relatives of the genera Gazania, Berkheyopsis, and Roessleria.
 Recent comparison of homologous genes has seriously upset the delineation of the species within Gorteria and prompted the reassignment of Hirpicium alienatum and H. integrifolium to Gorteria.
 According to this study, the species and their relationships are as expressed in the following tree.

 Reassigned species

 The species that were originally described as, or moved to Gorteria, which since have been reassigned include the following: